good707/leasechecker/README.md

 # ClearLease

-Clearlease takes a pdf or text of your rental agreement, highlgihts the clauses and parts worth worrying about, checks them through a database of the states' laws and hands back a easy to understand "fairness score" based on those criterias.
+Clearlease takes a pdf or text of your rental agreement, highlights the clauses and parts worth worrying about, checks them through a database of the states' laws and hands back an easy to understand "fairness score" based on those criteria.

 ## The problem

 Most renters sign a lease they don't fully understand.
 Predatory clauses such as illegal fees, waived rights, and one-sided liability terms are common and are hard to spot for the average eye.
 These hit low income renters hardest because they're the least likely to be able to afford a lawyer to check the rental agreement beforehand.
 Clearlease is a free solution to that problem.
-They upload a lease and get back exactly which clauses are risky, why they're risky, and what to do about it.
+Renters upload a lease and get back exactly which clauses are risky, why they're risky, and what to do about it.

 ## How it works